-In connection with the acquisition of PlushCare, certain PlushCare individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 806,161 shares that require continued employment with the Company.
+In connection with the acquisition of PlushCare on June 9, 2021, certain PlushCare individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 806,161 shares that require continued employment with the Company.
 These shares are excluded from the above restricted stock units table.
 These shares are considered compensatory in the post business combination periods due to the additional service requirement for these individuals.
-One third of these shares vested on the first anniversary of the acquisition date, one third vested on the second anniversary of acquisition date, and one third will vest on the third anniversary of the acquisition date.
-As of May 31, 2023, there were 537,401 unvested shares outstanding with a grant date fair value of \$52.52 per share.
-The Company recognized stock-based compensation expense of \$3,557 during the three months ended May 31, 2023 and 2022.
-The unamortized compensation expense of \$14,461 will be recognized over a weighted average remaining period of 1.0 years.
+One third of these shares vested on the first anniversary of the acquisition date, one third vested on the second anniversary of acquisition date, and one third vested on the third anniversary of the acquisition date.
+As of May 31, 2024, there were 268,720 unvested shares outstanding with a grant date fair value of \$52.52 per share.
+The Company recognized stock-based compensation expense of \$3,557 during the three months ended May 31, 2024 and 2023, respectively.
+The remaining unamortized compensation expense of \$348 will be recognized in the second quarter of fiscal 2025.